 You must launch the debugger with target_os command-line option before you can use this feature.
 In Arm DS, this option is automatically selected when you connect to a target using gdbserver.

-show sysroot show solib-absolute-prefix
+show solib-absolute-prefix

-show sysroot # Display system root directory.
+show solib-absolute-prefix # Display system root directory.